open-resonance-protocol/resonance-protocol/README.md

 # The Resonance Protocol
-- *An Open-Source Framework for Human-AI Co-evolution*
+- *An Open-Source Framework for Human-AI Collaboration*
 - *The Open Resonance Protocol Project*

-✨ We're building a **shared language** where humans and AIs can compress meaning, adapt to each other, and co-evolve their understanding.
+✨ We're building a **shared language** where humans and AIs can compress meaning, adapt to each other, and co-create new understanding.

 ---